- NC State’s academic calendars for Maymester, summer I and summer II are available at the Student Services Center.

 Student Services Center

-We know you have questions about how you will be affected by the upcoming spring semester.
+We know you may have questions about how the COVID-19 pandemic will affect your classes, campus life and other aspects of the student experience at NC State.
 The Student Services Center has extensive answers about registration, tuition, billing, calendaring, exams, graduation and more.
 Explore their online resources and FAQ by clicking here, or call them directly at 919-515-NCSU (6278).Explore student services

 Changes to Classrooms

 We’ve made changes to classrooms and lecture halls to reduce students’ potential exposure to the novel coronavirus.
 Students will be required to wear a face covering at all times in the classroom.
 Classroom seating capacity will be reduced so students can sit farther apart.

 Some conference and meeting spaces will be repurposed for instructional use to accommodate larger classes while still allowing for appropriate distancing.
 The university has also moved some larger classes online or is offering them in a hybrid format that combines online instruction with traditional face-to-face class sessions.

 In-classroom seating will space students at a minimum of 4 feet apart.
 This distance, combined with required face coverings, is appropriate to help reduce the risk.
 Signage in classrooms will help students find available seating.
-NC State evaluated guidance from the CDC, the World Health Organization and the UNC System to determine classroom spacing.
+NC State evaluated guidance from the Centers for Disease Control and Prevention, the World Health Organization and the UNC System to determine classroom spacing.

 If you test positive for COVID-19, you must self-report to the university and complete NC State's absence verification process.
 Here's where to start.